What if there is not a stop in my neighborhood, are there other options?

 Yes.
 All our buses are equipped with lap and shoulder seat belts.
 They are required to be worn at all times without exception.

-Can my child bring a friend home on the bus?
+Can my student bring a friend home on the bus?

 Yes, if that friend is a registered TRAFFIX rider.
 TRAFFIX is not allowed to transport a student who is not a registered TRAFFIX rider.
 See instructions on how to set up a playdate in the FAQ’s.

-Can my child get off at a different stop?
+Can my student get off at a different stop?

 Students may only travel to their assigned stop, unless prior arrangements have been made with the Program Administrator.
 If it is for a one-time occurrence like a play date, please see the FAQ about play dates.

-Can my child be assigned to more than one route?
+Can my student be assigned to more than one route?